 3. Extruded Heat Sinks

 Extruded heat sinks are the cheapest to manufacture as the process involves extruding one long piece of metal continuously in a cross-section that forms fins and a base together.
-These heat sinks are used for high-powered semiconductor devices, and in medium to high airflow applications.
+These heat sinks are used for high-powered semiconductor devices and in medium to high airflow applications.
 While copper heat sinks can be extruded, most extruded heat sinks are aluminum.
-Extruded heat sinks are available up to a width of 400 mm and height of 60 mm.
+Extruded heat sinks are available up to a width of 400 mm and a height of 60 mm.
 Since they are extruded, the length is unlimited.

 4. Forged Heat Sinks